Start9Labs/documentation/site/source/support/faq/faq-basic-use.rst

 Bottom line...We are charging a very marginal rate for something incredibly powerful, and we think the convenience of a plug-and-play device, free service marketplace, and free white glove support is where the money is.
 Anyone could build their own couches too, but here is a reason furniture stores exist.
 How much is your time worth?

-The fastest way to get support is via our :ref:`Community channels<contact>`.
+The fastest way to get support is via our `Community channels <https://start9.com/contact>_`.
 Please do not hesitate to reach out!

 I bought a server from Start9 before Q3 2022 and it came with a 'product key,' what is that?
 --------------------------------------------------------------------------------------------